converged-computing/metrics-operator/README.md

 ## Dinosaur TODO

-- Basic design for each of perf, and storage metrics
+- Metrics containers should be build in separate repository
+- Add networking implementation and test netmark
+- Add tests as proper tests in CI
+- **Bug that config map not cleaning up with deletion**
 - Need a strategy for storing metrics output / logs
-- Bug that config map not cleaning up with deletion
+- For services we are measuring, we likely need to be able to kill after N seconds (to complete job) or to specify the success policy on the metrics containers instead of the application
 - TBA

 ## License